Kathleen M. Maloney

 Biography

-As a Fulbright Scholar in India for almost two years, Professor Maloney’s field interviews, research, and writing focused on factors perpetuating the low socioeconomic status of indigent, tribal, and rural women and identifying strategies for empowering them.
-She conducted case studies for the ILO, the FAO, and the Institute for Social Studies Trust (Bangalore).
+As a Fulbright Scholar in India for two years, Professor Maloney’s field interviews, research, and writing focused on analyzing factors perpetuating the low socioeconomic status of indigent, tribal, and rural women.
+She conducted case studies for the ILO, the FAO, and the Institute for Social Studies Trust (Bangalore) that identified strategies for empowering women across caste, religion, ethnic, and class lines.

 Professor Maloney is a founding Board Member of Just Planet, an international human rights nonprofit promoting and defending human rights worldwide.
 She and her colleagues have made submissions to the UN Human Rights Council, treaty bodies, and experts, advancing the rights of indigenous peoples, children, women, and the right to life in the face of climate change and environmental degradation.
 Just Planet shared the 2023 UN Human Rights Prize for Universal Recognition of the Right to a Clean, Healthy, and Sustainable Environment with its partners.